 What Is Jasmine Tea?

 The majority of jasmine tea leaves are used in the production of jasmine milk tea.
-To generate a pleasant and fragrant smell, the basic tea leaves are blended with scented jasmine blooms.
+The basic tea leaves are blended with scented jasmine blooms to generate a pleasant and fragrant smell.
 However, some companies use black or white tea leaves to steep the blooms, while others use green tea leaves.

 Making Jasmine Tea